Table of Contents[Hide][Show]

 Important to note for families is that public restrooms are readily available in this area both at Fireman’s Park and at Henderson Park as well as in the library lobby.

-8. Blue Bell Aquatic Center
+8. Blue Bell Aquatic Center in Brenham

 If you’re visiting Brenham TX in the warmer months and staying for more than a day definitely put the Blue Bell Aquatic Center on your list.
 It’s located diagonally across from the Blue Bell Creamery and trust me your kids will be asking about it the second they see it.
 There are both indoor and outdoor pools.
 The outdoor pool features an ice cream theme along with sprays and slides.
 From time to time special inflatables are set up indoors so we recommend checking their Facebook page before heading over.
 Day passes are available.

 When we moved to the area in 2014 the BBQ scene was nowhere near where it is now.
 Nathan’s BBQ located just off of Hwy 290 was the main show in town.
 Nathan’s is still around and is a super convenient stop for those just passing through with its easy and ample parking.
 Their ribs are great and I’m partial to their broccoli salad and lemon meringue pie.